adeelsgithub/burgerApp/README.md

 # Burger App

-This project was created using Create React App , Css and React
+This project was created using Create React App , Css and React.js

 ### Available Scripts